aaronlidman/Toner-for-Tilemill/README.md

 It's still a work in progress with some known problems, feel free to file an [issue](http://github.com/aaronlidman/Toner-for-Tilemill/issues/) if you notice something wrong or isn't in sync with the apperance of original Toner.

-Differences from Toner
+Features
 ---

 In some places the [Carto](http://github.com/mapbox/carto) markup is structured differently than the original Cascadenik mostly to take advantage of features in Carto, so there is plenty of nesting, some instances, and a few attachments.
 For features like highways, bodies of water, and land, colors have been made into variables for easy modifications.
-The stylesheets have also been organized with similarly grouped features; all roads are in one place, as are labels, boundaries, and land features.
+Stylesheets have also been organized with similarly grouped features; all roads are in one place, as are labels, boundaries, and land features.

 ![Toner for Tilemill features](https://raw.github.com/aaronlidman/Toner-for-Tilemill/master/features.png)